kgroveshok/z80-homebrew/FORTH.md

 I now have one in this bit of kit.
 I was inspired by the Jupiter Ace and with screen limitiations a version of BASIC would be too tedious and painful to use.
 Forth is best option.
-With it tied to the hardware I've (or will) added built-in keywords to take advantage of the hardware.
+With it tied to the hardware I've added built-in keywords to take advantage of the hardware.

 At the moment it is interpreted but there is the possiblity I can add compiled words as each keyword has a byte OP code.